Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/Benchmark/README.md

 I have only amateur skill in electronics and these comments are just based on schematics.
 They do not constitute an opinion on who made the best design (and I don't give a shit of that anymore to be honest).
 I have tested both (I made several of them over years), **they work perfectly, and exactly as the original Game Boy Camera**, according to my demanding user experience.
 The only difference for the user is the license associated to each project.
 Both were designed with passion (maybe a little bit too much) and the same motivation to fill a gap in the modding community.

-## Alternative components placement for the 2BitWizard project (validated)
+## Alternative design proposal for the 2BitWizard project (validated)
 - RAM_CE1 shorted to ground without the signal inverter (you can use a 1k resistor to make the bridge as it is exactly the good lenght).
+You can get rid of C12 in this case.
 - Only 100 nf capacitors instead of 10 nf capacitors on voltage lines.
-- All of this is perfectly working.
+- All of this is perfectly working in any case (hard reset, soft reset, custom and regular roms).

 ![](/Images/Component_placement_alternative.png)